KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/update-guide.rst

 2. Update the configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apply the configuration changes (if any) by updating KissLog.json file.

-The configuration changes will be listed in the Change log.
+The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-backend/change-log>`.

 3. Prepare the artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~